logicuniverse/manifesto/README.md

 **Open Access & Prior Art**

-We believe logic essence should be a common heritage of digital reality.
+We believe logic essence should be a common heritage of logical reality.
 By publishing this specification, the ZYModel framework is dedicated as **Defensive Prior Art**, ensuring the core topological principles remain open and free from restrictive patenting by any party.

 **Licensing & Use**